dalek-cryptography/curve25519-dalek/docs/avx2-notes.md

 digits.

-The field element representation is oriented around the AVX2 `vpmuluqdq` instruction, which multiplies the low 32 bits of each 64-bit lane of each operand to produce a 64-bit result.
+The field element representation is oriented around the AVX2 `vpmuludq` instruction, which multiplies the low 32 bits of each 64-bit lane of each operand to produce a 64-bit result.

 ```text,no_run